ParisNeo/lollms-webui/docs/youtube/script_install.md

 Now let's cut to the chace.
 Let's start by installing the tool.
 First, go to the github repository page at github.com/ParisNeo/lollms-webui then press the latest release button.
 Depending on your platform download webui.bat for windows or webui.sh for linux.

 We call this file, the application launcher.
 Make sure you install the launcher in a folder you choose.
-For example I'll put it in my ai folder at gpt4all-webui.
+For example I'll put it in my ai folder at lollms-webui.

 Now let's run the script.
 You may encounter a warning from some antivirus or windows defender warining you about the script.
 It is a false positive caused by the reputation condition in some antiviruses.
 This means if a program is not used by enough users, some antiviruses consider it dangerous.
 This is true for this tool as it is new and not enough people as using it as of now so I have to wait for it to become more accepted.